SuienS/parallelxnet-cxr-classifier/README.md

 # Parallelized Deep Convolutional Neural Networks for Pathology Detection and Localization in Chest X-Rays

-_This repository contains the code for the prototype application I developed as a partial requirements for the **BSc.
+_This repository contains the code for the prototype application I developed for the Final Research Project of the **BSc.
 (Hons.) in Computer Science** degree at University of Westminster (taught at IIT Sri Lanka)_

 ## Project Introduction